openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 Output Channel Reconnect Action determines what happens when the binding reconnects to pigpiod after a disconnect.
 This action does not occur on the initial binding connect to pigpiod.

   Do Nothing      : The default, do nothing.
-Input channels will retain their current value.
+Output channels will retain their current value.
-  Refresh Channel : Issues a refresh command on the input channel.
-This will refresh the channel from
+  Refresh Channel : Issues a refresh command on the output channels.
+This will refresh the channels from
                     pigpiod causing the gpio pin state to reflect on the channel state.
 NOTE: This does not update the gpio pin state on the Pi itself.
 It only updates the channel state within OpenHAB.